krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Default location is returned if it is configured.
 Otherwise 'no answer' response is returned

-#### n application is deployed in multiple AWS regions and Route 53 is configured to route request to the region that offers lowest latency for the client.
+#### An application is deployed in multiple AWS regions and Route 53 is configured to route request to the region that offers lowest latency for the client.
 Due to an unplanned downtime, Application is not available in one of the regions.
 How will Route 53 handle this scenario?

 Health Check needs to be configured for Route 53 to become aware of application down scenarios.
 It will then act on the routing configuration specified